max-schweikl/Pewlett-Hackard-Analysis/README.md

 ![](.png)

 ### Retirement-Eligible Employees by Position Title
-- To understand how many retiring employees are in each title, we created the retiring_titles table, which showed that a large majority of employees (roughly xx%) had a senior level position at time of retirement.
+- To understand how many retiring employees are in each title, we created the retiring_titles table, which showed that a large majority of employees (roughly 70%) had a senior level position at time of retirement.

 ![](.png)